WASP-2

-This star has one extrasolar planet WASP-2b, detected by the SuperWASP project in 2006.
+The primary star hosts one known exoplanet, WASP-2b.
+Since the planet transits the star, the star is classified as a planetary transit variable and has received the variable star designation V357 Delphini.

 Binary star

 In 2008 a study was undertaken of fourteen stars with exoplanets that were originally discovered using the transit method through relatively small telescopes.
 These systems were re-examined with the 2.2 m reflector telescope at the Calar Alto Observatory in Spain.
 This star system, along with two others, was determined to be a previously unknown binary star system.
 The previously unknown secondary star is a dim magnitude 15 M-type star separated by about 111 AU from the primary, appearing offset from the primary by about one arc second in the images.
 This discovery resulted in a recalculation of parameters for both the planet and the primary star.